 Skin cancer exists in different types, body sites, and people.
 The three most common forms of skin cancer are squamous cell carcinoma, basal cell carcinoma and melanoma.
 Melanoma is the deadliest form of skin cancer.
 It occurs when the cells responsible for the skin's color (melanocytes) begin to grow and divide abnormally.
 Melanocytes produce melanin, the pigment that gives skin its natural color.
 When skin is exposed to the sun, melanocytes produce more pigment, causing the skin to tan, or darken.
 In most cases, melanocytes will continue to produce melanin after becoming cancerous; thus melanoma is often recognized as dark brown or black (pigmented) lesions on the skin.

 Exposure to ultraviolet (UV) light has long been considered a risk factor for developing melanoma.
-Exposure to UV light is cumulative, meaning that our bodies accumulate more and more UV light as we age, which increases our risk for developing all three types of skin cancer.
+Our bodies accumulate more and more UV light as we age, which increases our risk for developing all three types of skin cancer.
 This exposure can occur in a variety of ways, including from the sun's rays and man-made sources such as tanning beds.
 In fact, people who use indoor tanning beds are 74 percent more likely to develop melanoma than those who have never used a tanning bed.
 Melanoma is often found on areas of the body that have been exposed to UV light.

 Similar to the broader category of skin cancer, there are actually different types of melanoma.
 Physicians and researchers have recognized this fact by examining cancerous skin cells under a microscope; however, it is only recently that these differences in melanoma are being investigated and new treatments are being developed to "target" specific types of melanoma.
 Realizing what genes and molecular changes are linked to skin cancer development will allow physicians to develop treatments to address it most effectively.